|

 The only amusement ride shown in research so far is a carousel.
 However, no details of it have surfaced other than that it was enclosed and apparently had only horses.
 Other entertainment at the park included beauty contests and body building exhibitions.

 By the end World War II, several hundred had built summer homes in the area.
-Canadian National Railway was servicing the area by then and the beach'e popularity had grown to require two runs per day in peak season.
+Canadian National Railway had been servicing the area since at least 1919, and the beach's popularity had grown to need two regular runs per day in peak season.
 This service would run until September, 1961 at which time CNR's land there would go to the province.
 Presumably this is when the area became a provincial park.
 However, it's possible the amusements at the park ended in 1950 when the dancehall burned.

-Today the area is a Manitoba provincial park of almost 2500 hectares that promotes day usage of tennis, swimming, picnics, hiking, etc. The park also offers a historical photo exhibition along the boardwalk, and ski trails in the winter.
+Today the area is a Manitoba provincial park of almost 2500 hectares.
+It promotes day usage of tennis, swimming, picnics, hiking, and also offers a historical photo exhibition along the boardwalk.
+In winter, ski trails are available.

 Return to the